simonwep/ocular/README.md

 ### Production

-This app is deployed using [docker-compose](https://docs.docker.com/compose/).
+This app can be deployed using [docker-compose](https://docs.docker.com/compose/).
 See [ocular-docker](https://github.com/simonwep/ocular-docker) for deployment.

 ### Contributing